Stewart86/shopping-cart/README.md

 #### Assumption 3 - Someone will always lost their way

 A Not found page was created reusing the same recommandation component so even if user navigate into path unspecified, they might still find something they want.

+On a side note, since this recommandation is so reusable, there is no harm putting it in the cart page as well.

 #### Assumption 4 - Automated checkout